nojronatron/nojronatron.github.io/power-hour-notes/bennett-12in4in24.md

 - In a stagnant role?
 Look into a new language as an option.
 - In a role where older tech is in use?
 Look into a new language as an option.
 - Excited about a technology?
-Start right away so when it gets difficult,
+Start right away, find others that are passionate and knowledgable about it for support when you need it.

 ## References